microsoft/ConnectedServices/SDK/articles/CreatingAConnectedServiceExtension.md

 ## Setting Dependencies

 Since Connected Services is itself built as a Visual Studio extension, you'll also want to add a dependency on the Connected Services extension.
-While not required, it does help the app developer to understand what they need when using your Connected Services provider.
+Adding the dependency will warn developers attempting to uninstall the Connected Services extension that you're Connected Service will no longer work.

 - In source.extension.vsixmanifest, switch to the Dependencies tab and add a New Dependency.
 Set these field values in the dialog:
 - Source: "Installed extension"